uriel0byte/IT-Learning-Journey-urielbyte/OverTheWire-Bandit/README.md

 5.  *The key problem is that the space character is a delimiter in the Linux shell, used to separate a command from its arguments.
 If you try to run `cat --spaces in this filename--`, the shell will interpret `--spaces, in, this, and filename--` as four separate arguments, causing an error.*
 6. To solve this, you need to escape the spaces.
 Escaping tells the shell to treat the following character literally, not as a special character.
 The most common way to do this is with a backslash `\`
 7. By running `cat --spaces\ in\ this\ filename--`, you instruct the shell to treat each space as part of the filename.
 8. Another common and often easier method is to enclose the entire filename in quotation marks.
 This also tells the shell to treat everything inside the quotes as a single argument.
-The command would be cat "--spaces in this filename--".
+The command would be `cat "--spaces in this filename--"`.
 9. The trick I used in the video down below is `Tab completion` to automatically escape the spaces for you.
 By typing the first few characters `(--s)` and then pressing the `tab` key twice, the shell will complete the filename and add the necessary backslashes.

 [![asciicast](https://asciinema.org/a/tY7ROPUXtUCa6eYCdXMxeBMr7.svg)](https://asciinema.org/a/tY7ROPUXtUCa6eYCdXMxeBMr7)